- Can individual families participate in MTW?

 Because MTW agencies differ in terms of size and communities served, there is no one standard measure of success for all MTW activities.
 The Initial MTW agencies outline its own measures of success, based on local and community standards, in its Annual MTW Plans and Reports on their progress in their Annual MTW Report.
 The Expansion MTW agencies activities will be evaluated through its respective cohort study evaluation.

 Because the purpose of a demonstration is to replicate successes and learn from failures, punishing agencies for unsuccessful practices would prevent agencies from implementing untested, innovative activities.
 MTW agencies are, however, expected to explain discrepancies between intended and actual outcomes, change or eliminate an activity if necessary, and report on challenges faced so that HUD can learn from their experience.

-See History of MTW for more information.
+See the History of MTW webpage for more information.